-- 1. SEP Agencies shall provide adequate supervisory staff who shall be responsible for: - a.
-Supervisory case conferences with case managers on a regular basis; - b.
+- 1. SEP agencies shall provide adequate supervisory staff who shall be responsible for: - a.
+Supervisory case conferences with case managers, on a regular basis; - b.
 Approval of indefinite lengths of stay, pursuant to 8.402.15; - c.
-Regular, systematic review and remediation of case records and other case management documentation, on at least a sample basis; - d.
-Communication with the Department when technical assistance is required by case managers and the supervisor is unable to provide answers after reviewing the regulations and other departmental publications; - e.
-Allocation and monitoring of staff to assure that all standards and time frames are met; and - f.
+Regular, systematic review and remediation of case records and other case management documentation, on at least a sample basis;

+- d.
+Communication with the Department when technical assistance is required by case managers, and the supervisor is unable to provide answers after reviewing the regulations; - e.
+Allocation and monitoring of staff to assure that all standards and time frames are met: and - f.
 Assumption of case management duties when necessary.

-8.393.1.L.
+8.393.1.O.
 Training of Single Entry Point Agency Staff

-- SEP Agency staff, including supervisors, shall attend training sessions as directed and/or provided by the Department for SEP agencies. - a.
-Prior to start-up, the SEP Agency staff shall receive training provided by the Department or its designee, which will include, but not be limited to, the following content areas: - i.
-Background information on the development and implementation of the SEP system; - ii.
+- 1. SEP agency staff, including supervisors, shall attend training sessions as directed and/or provided by the Department for SEP agencies. - a.
+Prior to agency start-up, the SEP agency staff shall receive training provided by the Department or its designee, which will include, but not be limited to, the following content areas: - Background information on the development and implementation of the SEP system; - ii.
 Mission, goals, and objectives of the SEP system; - iii.
 Regulatory requirements and changes or modifications in federal and state programs; - iv.
 Contracting guidelines, quality assurance mechanisms, and certification requirements; and - v.
-Federal and state requirements for the SEP Agency. - b.
-During the first year of Agency operation, in addition to an Agency's own training, the Department or its designee will provide in-service and skill development training for SEP Agency staff.
-Thereafter, the SEP Agency will be responsible for in-service and staff development training.
+Federal and state requirements for the SEP agency. - b.
+During the first year of agency operation, in addition to an agency's own training, the Department or its designee will provide in-service and skill development training for SEP agency staff.
+Thereafter, the SEP agency will be responsible for in-service and staff development training.

-8.393.1.M.
+8.393.1.P.
 Provision of Direct Services

-- 1. The SEP Agency may be granted a waiver by the Department to provide direct services provided the Agency complies with the following: - a.
-The SEP Agency shall document at least one of the following in a formal letter of application for the waiver: - i.
-The service is not otherwise available within the SEP district or within a sub-region of the district; and/or - ii.
-The service can be provided more cost effectively by the SEP Agency, as documented in a detailed cost comparison of its proposed service with all other service providers in the district or sub-region of the district. - b.
-The SEP Agency that is granted a waiver to provide direct services due to its ability to provide the service cost effectively shall provide an annual report, at such time and on a form as prescribed by the Department, which includes a cost comparison of the service with other service providers in the area in order to document continuing cost effectiveness. - c.
-The SEP Agency shall assure the Department that efforts have been made, and will continue to be made, to develop the needed service within the SEP district or within the sub-region of the district, as a service external to the SEP Agency.
-The SEP Agency shall submit an annual progress report, at such time as prescribed by the Department, on the development of the needed service within the district. - d.
-The direct service provider functions and the SEP Agency functions shall be administratively separate. - e.
-In the event other service providers are available within the district or sub-region of the district, the SEP Agency case manager shall document in the individual's case record that the individual has been offered a choice of providers.
+- 1. The SEP agency may be granted a waiver by the Department to provide direct services provided the agency complies with the following: - a.
+The SEP agency shall document at least one of the following in a formal letter of application for the waiver: - The service is not otherwise available within the SEP district or within a sub-region of the district; and/or - ii.
+The service can be provided more cost effectively by the SEP agency, as documented in a detailed cost comparison of its proposed service with all other service providers in the district or sub-region of the district.

+- b.
+The SEP agency that is granted a waiver to provide direct services due to its ability to provide the service cost effectively shall provide an annual report, at such time and on a form as prescribed by the Department, which includes a cost comparison of the service with other service providers in the area in order to document continuing cost effectiveness. - c.
+The SEP agency shall assure the Department that efforts have been made, and will continue to be made, to develop the needed service within the SEP district or within the sub-region of the district, as a service external to the SEP agency.
+The SEP agency shall submit an annual progress report, at such time as prescribed by the Department, on the development of the needed service within the district. - d.
+The direct service provider functions and the SEP agency functions shall be administratively separate. - e.
+In the event other service providers are available within the district or sub-region of the district, the SEP agency case manager shall document in the individual's case record that the individual has been offered a choice of providers.